subhashchandrab/oci-serverless-example/README.md

 ## ATP Database

 * Create an [Autonomous Transaction Processing (ATP) Database](https://docs.oracle.com/en-us/iaas/Content/Database/Tasks/adbcreating.htm)
+* From the ATP details page, click on DB Connection -> Instance Wallet -> Download Wallet.
+Extract the contents to any folder.
+You need to refer the tnsnames.ora file in the  next section
 * Access the ATP Service Console.
 In the Home page, make a note of the ORDS base URL by clicking on Copy URL under RESTful Services and SODA section.
 * Click on Database Actions to open the SQL Developer Web.
 Clik on SQL to open the SQL worksheet and execute the following queries